Frequently Asked Questions

 At the beginning of the week, campers have the opportunity to take a swim challenge to determine which waterfront activities they can safely participate in.
 For the swim challenge, campers jump into the water, swim 25 yards without using dog-paddle or backstroke, tread water for 30 seconds and swim another 25 yards.
 Campers who swim proficiently throughout the challenge are called ‘deep end swimmers’.
 They are allowed to participate in all boating activities, the water playground and swim in the deep end.
 Campers can also choose to take the swim challenge with a lifejacket on.
 If they complete the challenge with a lifejacket, they can participate in all water activities, except for swimming in the deep end.
 If a camper cannot or chooses not to do the swim challenge, they will be able to play at the beach and in the shallow end.

-Life jackets are required on all boats and on the water playground, even for campers who have passed the swim challenge.
+Life jackets are required on all boats and on the water playground, even for campers who have completed the swim challenge as a deep swimmer.

 When swimming, campers must check in at the buddy board.
-Each camper has a tag, and must swim with either one or two buddies.
-Buddy checks are called every 20 minutes, and waterfront staff counts the campers and checks that against the number of campers checked into the buddy board.
+Each camper has a tag, and must swim with one buddy.
+Buddy checks are called every 15 minutes, and waterfront staff counts the campers and checks that against the number of campers checked into the buddy board.
 At the conclusion of a successful buddy check, waterfront staff members rotate posts to stay fresh and alert.

 An unsuccessful buddy check, when the number of campers swimming doesn’t match with the number of campers checked in, results in a lost swimmer procedure.
 Our staff members are well trained in operating this emergency procedure, campers are instructed at the beginning of the week what they should do.
 Most unsuccessful buddy checks are either tests or the result of a camper not checking out at the buddy board.